AleMorales9011/ForgeWare/src/04-Monitoring & Optimization.md

 # Folder Structure

 A well-defined structure promotes modularity.
-Each service or component can reside in its own directory,  encapsulating its configuration files, Dockerfile, and any related scripts.
+Each service or component can reside in its directory, encapsulating its configuration files, Dockerfile, and related scripts.
 This promotes reusability and independent development of each service.

 ```bash
 #! bin\bash